Accessibility Information

 Please note that if you request contact about your application, we do not usually begin to look at applications until closer to the event; therefore, there may be a delay before you get a response.
 If you have applied for a space, then we will make every effort to find a spot for you, so don't worry if you haven't heard anything back.

 If the application form is closed, this means that the accessible area is full for this event.
-Due to the high demand for this area, we expect this to happen at some point during the 2024 booking process, so please book early if you need accessible camping.
-The form will close on 3rd July, 2024 if it has not done so already, and we cannot take any camping bookings after this date.
+Due to the high demand for this area, we expect this to happen at some point during the 2025 booking process, so please book early if you need accessible camping.

 How far is it from the car park to the camping area?